-The video and resources from this event are available by registering here for free.
+The video and resources from this event are available for free.

 Please enjoy this free video provided by Local Government Academy and the Sustainable Community Development Network.
 Beth Dutton and Sara Rectenwald of 3 Rivers Wet Weather (3RWW) will provide an overview of the many resources 3RWW has developed to help communities meet their regulatory MS4 obligations and improve local water quality.
 3RWW’s tools can assist in creating cost-effective and sustainable solutions to municipal wet weather problems, and help evaluate potential source reduction opportunities for reducing sewer overflow, including green infrastructure.